We use cookies to optimize our website & deliver you the best service

 What is Plasma Donation?

-Plasma is the clear, straw-colored liquid part of blood that remains after red blood cells, white blood cells, and platelets have been removed.
-It plays a key role in transporting nutrients, hormones, and proteins throughout the body.
-Plasma is also vital for clotting and maintaining proper pH levels, making it essential for overall health.
+Plasma is the clear, straw-colored part of your blood that’s left after removing red and white blood cells and platelets.
+It helps carry nutrients, hormones, and proteins throughout your body, supports blood clotting, and keeps your body balanced.
+Plasma is essential for overall health.

 Eligibility Criteria for Donors